jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ### F2FS and EROFS

 Due to the increased use of NAND or Flash based memory storage such as SSD, eMMC, and SD cards, a consortium of companies dealing with mobile devices came together in 2012 to create a filesystem which takes the nature of Flash into direct account in order to overcome some of the weaknesses of Flash based storage.
 F2FS stands for Flash-Friendly File System, and was developed by Samsung Electronics, Motorola Mobility, Huawei and Google.
-The F2FS systems was adopted for some devices in 2012-1016, but the working group recently splintered.
+The F2FS systems was adopted for some devices in 2012-2016 and saw a resurgence in use by 2018 led by the Pixel 3 and Motorola devices.

-F2FS was effectively replaced by the [Enhanced Read-Only File System](https://en.wikipedia.org/wiki/EROFS "EROFS wiki page"), or EROFS.
+Hauwei replaced F2FS on their Honor devices with the [Enhanced Read-Only File System](https://en.wikipedia.org/wiki/EROFS "EROFS wiki page"), or EROFS.
 It is designed and maintained by Huawei and is used on their own Android based devices introduced in 2018 and is part of the Linux Kernel.

 ### DragonFly BSD and Hammer FS